DolbyLaboratories/dolby-encoding-engine/plugins/code/hevc_enc/beamr/README.md

 These elements allow configuring encoder using native Beamr parameters, which can be found in Beamr SDK documentation and sample configs in `$BEAMR_SDK\samples\*.cfg`.

-## Known issues

-- When encoding Enhancement layer for Dolby Vision profile 7, encoder forces tier Main instead fo High.
-  - This issue shall be fixed with the next release of Beamr SDK.